colebaty/gencyber/linux-lesson.md

 $ ls -a -l
 $ ls -al
 $ ls -A
+$ ls --help
 ```
+## questions
+1. How do the different options change the output of this command?
+2. Why isn't there a file included as part of the command?
+Why does this still
+   work?
+3. What do the different options/flags mean?
+How do you find out?

 >**NOTE**:  Notice how the the lines in the code snippets above begin with a dollar sign.
 >This is a *convention*, and denotes that the the commands are to be run in a